safoorsafdar/safoorsafdarcom/content/posts/everything-you-need-to-know-about-devops/index.md

 In this article you will understand the:

-* what exactly is DevOps
+* what exactly is DevOps, Intro and Overview & DevOps Definition
-* Intro and Overview
-* DevOps Definition
-* Traditional Application
-* Release Process
+* Traditional Application Release Process
 * Challenges DevOps tries to solve
 * DevOps Concept
-* DevOps Concept as a Solution
-* DevOps as a separate Role
 * DevOps in Practice Become a DevOps Engineer
 * DevOps vs SRE- How does Site Reliability Engineering fit into DevOps